Common oranges are sweet oranges that are not navel oranges or blood oranges.

 Because the juice of common oranges is sweet and does not have a bitter aftertaste or turn bitter when stored—like some other sweet oranges, the common orange is ideal for fresh and frozen juice.

 Two popular common orange varieties are Valencia and Trovita.
-Most of the juice oranges you will buy will be Valencias.
+These are popular oranges for juicing.

 There are three improved Valencia varieties that are also popular:

-Delta is a seedless South African variety that ripens 2 to 3 weeks earlier than the Valencia.
+Delta is a seedless South African variety that ripens 2 to 3 weeks earlier than Valencia.